jackrosenthal/legacy-cgi/docs/cgi.rst

 standard input, it should be instantiated only once.

 The :class:`FieldStorage` instance can be indexed like a Python dictionary.
-It allows membership testing with the :keyword:`in` operator, and also supports the standard dictionary method :meth:`~dict.keys` and the built-in function :func:`len`.
+It allows membership testing with the ``in`` operator, and also supports the standard dictionary method :meth:`~dict.keys` and the built-in function :func:`len`.
 Form fields containing empty strings are ignored and do not appear in the dictionary; to keep such values, provide a true value for the optional